Coobiw/pytorch-word2vec-glove/README.md

 This repo reproduces Word2Vec and GloVe to get good word embedding by PyTorch.

 The word2vec code refers to the [d2l](https://zh-v2.d2l.ai/).
-And the GloVe theory knowledge is from there.
+And the theoretical knowledge of both is from there.